Why Do Cats Have Tails? Is There Really A Purpose? + Cat Tail Facts

 Why do cats have tails?

-Cats, similarly to other vertebrate animals like dogs, have fully functioning tails, which aid them in a number of ways.
+Cats, similarly to other vertebrate animals like dogs, have fully functioning tails, which aid them in several ways including:

 Kitty tails function in the same way as your arms would in such situations.